 Meetings - Meetings of the board of directors typically involve briefings concerning the Company's business and the regulatory environment in which it operates.
 Materials delivered to directors prior to quarterly meetings include a "Board Letter" from the President and CEO in which he reviews recent developments within the Company, its suppliers and customers, as well as economic trends likely to impact these companies and the business they represent.
 At each quarterly board meeting, the chair of each of the board's committees briefs the board on the deliberations of the committee, which includes a review of periodic regulatory changes important to the Company's governance or to the conduct of the Company's business.
-At its meetings, the board commonly receives a briefing from internal management, external experts or industry participants concerning salient industry issues, market trends, technology developments, strategic opportunities or specific challenges facing the Company and its management.
+At its meetings, the board commonly receives a briefing from internal management, external experts or industry participants concerning salient industry issues, market trends, technology developments, strategic opportunities or specific challenges facing the Company and its management, including the following:

+- In 2019, external speakers in the areas of sustainability, cybersecurity and governance trends presented to the board. - In May 2019, the Nominating and Governance Committee, as well as additional members of the board, were briefed by the Company's insurance broker on market trends and developments in the D&O and insurance industry. - In May 2019, the Human Resources Committee received a briefing on executive compensation trends from its outside consultants. - In June 2019, the board held its annual strategic meeting and received presentations from senior management of CCL Design and CCL Industries China.

-- In May 2018, the Nominating and Governance Committee, as well as additional members of the board, received materials, prepared by the Company's external counsel, on trends and developments in corporate governance and securities regulation to which the Company is subject. - In December 2018, the board held its annual business plan and budget review and received detailed presentations from senior management on strategic, operational and financial aspects of the business, including detailed industry updates from the leaders of the Food & Beverage and Healthcare & Specialty businesses of the CCL segment, and the Avery and Innovia segments. - The Audit Committee was briefed by KPMG quarterly on current developments in auditing and accounting practices.
+In December 2019, the board held its annual business plan and budget review and received detailed presentations from senior management on strategic, operational and financial aspects of the business, including detailed industry updates from the leaders of the Healthcare & Specialty business of the CCL segment, CCL Secure, Checkpoint and the Avery segments.

 Plant Visits - It is the practice of the Company to conduct its third quarter board and committee meetings at one or more of its manufacturing plants around the world.
 This allows the directors an opportunity to meet the Company's management in different geographic markets and circumstances, view the differences and similarities in the foreign locations and to come to a better understanding of the unique needs and advantages that such facilities experience, and the business opportunities that foreign markets have to offer.
 In recent years, the board has visited and inspected the Company's facilities on the east and west coast of the United States, United Kingdom, Mexico, Brazil, Germany, Austria, China and Thailand.
-In November 2018, the board visited two of the Company's manufacturing facilities in the United States with a focus on the Company's Home & Personal Care business of the CCL segment, the Container segment and Checkpoint segment.
-The meetings included presentations from senior management of Home & Personal Care, Container and Checkpoint and a tour of the manufacturing facilities.
-Typically, the directors of the Company travel broadly, and they are encouraged to seek out opportunities in their travels to pay individual visits to the Company's plants around the world.
+In September 2019, the Corporate Social Responsibility Committee toured three of the Company's facilities in Germany and attended the Labelexpo Europe convention in Belgium.
+During the site visits, the Committee reviewed recent accident reports, was briefed on safety programs and best practices for waste management.
+In November 2019, the board visited six of the Company's manufacturing facilities in Mexico with a focus on the Company's CCL Design, CCL Secure, Home & Personal Care and Food & Beverage businesses of the CCL segment and the Innovia segment.
+The meetings included presentations from senior management of CCL Design, CCL Secure, Home & Personal Care, Food & Beverage and Innovia and a tour of the manufacturing facilities.

-Management Visits - In addition to meeting members of senior management at board meetings, directors are encouraged to meet independently, from time to time, with members of management to develop a better understanding of their responsibilities and the Company's operations.
-In 2018, various members of the board met with management and visited facilities at locations in the United States, Latin America and Asia.
+Management Visits-In addition to meeting members of senior management at board meetings, directors are encouraged to meet independently, from time to time, with members of management to develop a better understanding of their responsibilities and the Company's operations.